alicelee2735/usaco-solutions/README.md

 ---

 ## 🌟 **My Tips for USACO so far**
+- Practice A LOT of problems, constantly solve more problems where you learn something new from
 - Practice **time management** and writing correct code for Bronze
 - Master **algorithms** and interpretation of the problem for Silver
 ---

 ## 🤝 **Contributing**
-Found a bug or a better solution of yours?
+Found a bug, a better solution, or java/python solution?
 Open a pull request!
 Guidelines:
 - Clarify the year+problem of your solution
 - Fork this repo, include your contributions and open a PR